-Growing Up with Vaginismus, The Overlaps Between Pelvic Pain Conditions and Making a Film About Your Vagina with Shelby Hadden of Tightly Wound
+Vaginismus And The Overlaps Between Pelvic Pain Conditions With Shelby Hadden of Tightly Wound

 This week on the podcast I'm talking to Shelby Hadden, Writer, Director and Producer of short animated film Tightly Wound.
 Shelby Hadden grew up with vaginismus, a condition which causes involuntary contractions of the pelvic floor muscles that tighten the vaginal entrance, causing pain, penetration problems, and an inability to have intercourse.
 Last year Shelby created a Kickstarter to make a film raising awareness about the condition, with her good friend Sebastian Bisbal, and not only did they exceed their target - the world came out to back her.
 I talk to Shelby about how it felt to grow up as a teenager with such a difficult condition, how she's worked to become vaginismus free, how medical professionals failed to find an answer and the link between vaginismus, pelvic floor dysfunction and endometriosis.
 I'm just letting you know now - there's a lot of sex talk!